 The Visiting Faculty Fellows program is intended to extend the practice of humanities research and education philosophically grounded at the undergraduate level into liberal arts colleges and Historically Black Colleges and Universities.
 Duke, as a research hub, can offer its research opportunities to faculty from these institutions and by extension have its impact on their undergraduates even as we can learn from the knowledge and world-views generated at these other institutions.
 This element of the HWL grant realizes the Mellon Foundation’s desire to reframe humanities as an engine for new knowledge production and to multiply the benefits of the Humanities Writ Large initiative at Duke.

-The Humanities Writ Large Steering Committee has selected six Visiting Faculty Fellows for the 2013-14 academic year.
+The Humanities Writ Large Steering Committee has selected five Visiting Faculty Fellows for the 2014-15 academic year.
 They are:

 - Frank Graziano, John D. McArthur Professor of Hispanic Studies / Connecticut College